EASS-HIT-PART-A-2022-CLASS-III/WeatherTrack/README.md

 1. Install Docker on your machine.
 2. Make sure that the containers name 'MongoDB' is available for use.
 3. Install Git
+4. Make sure that Ports 8000 & 3000 are set and available

 ## Instructions